file-format/Docs/en/disc-and-media/gadget.md

 {
   "date" : "2021-06-24",
-  "keywords": [ "GADGET file", "what is a gadget file", "extension", "format" ], "author" : {
+  "keywords": [ "GADGET file", "what is a gadget file", "extension", "format", "what is a GADGET file", "archive" ], "author" : {
     "display_name" : "Muhammad Umar"
   },